spanglerco/AssemblyHost/README.md

 You can verify if the build assembly is signed or not by opening a Visual Studio command prompt and running `sn -T <path-to-AssemblyHost.exe>`.
 For an unsigned build, you get a message indicating it is not strongly named.
 For a signed build, you will see the public token which should correspond to the key used to sign it.

+__Important:__ When creating a signed build, it is required that AssemblyHost and the AssemblyHostLauncher32 use the same key.
+Running msbuild from the directory containing the solution will build both projects, but be sure to get the output from the launcher's bin directory (both assemblies will be there).

 ## Code Analysis

 The Analysis build configuration has code analysis enabled.
 Note that this configuration should not be used when building an unsigned assembly or you will receive a large number of warnings.

 ## Unit Tests

-Conversely, the Test build configuration will always produce an unsigned assembly regardless of the SigningKey variable.
-This is the only build configuration that includes the AssemblyHostTest project, which contains all of the unit tests for AssemblyHost.
+Conversely, the Test and Test32 build configurations will always produce an unsigned assembly regardless of the SigningKey variable.
+These are the only build configurations that include the AssemblyHostTest project, which contains all of the unit tests for AssemblyHost.
+The Test configuration produces 64-bit unit tests, while Test32 produces 32-bit tests.
+Additionally, there are two testsettings files: AssemblyHost.testsettings will run the tests in a 64-bit process, while AssemblyHost32.testsettings will run in a 32-bit process.

+When running the tests, the following configurations should all pass:
+- Test + AssemblyHost.testsettings: 64-bit process that creates 64-bit child processes hosting an Any CPU assembly
+- Test + AssemblyHost32.testsettings: 32-bit process that creates 32-bit child processes hosting an Any CPU assembly
+- Test32 + AssemblyHost32.testsettings: 32-bit process that creates 32-bit child processes hosting an x86 assembly

+Some tests will momentarily open a console window.
+This is intentional.